-June 7, 2026 · 8 min read
+June 7, 2026 · 13 min read

 Growth stocks are companies expected to grow revenues and earnings significantly faster than the market average.
 Investors pay a premium for this future growth — which is why growth stocks typically carry high P/E and price-to-sales ratios relative to current fundamentals.
+The bet is simple: today's expensive valuation will look cheap in five years once earnings catch up to the price.

 Classic growth stock characteristics:

 Value stocks trade at a discount to their intrinsic value — below what their assets, earnings, or cash flows suggest they're worth.
 The classic value investor (in the tradition of Benjamin Graham and early Warren Buffett) looks for stocks with low P/E, P/B, or P/FCF ratios.
+The underlying thesis is mean reversion: the market is being temporarily too pessimistic, and as fundamentals prove more resilient than feared, the stock re-rates to fair value.

 Classic value stock characteristics: